Find the natural nail color that works with your skin tonePosted on February 1, 2022 Written by: 100% PURE ®

 Choose nudes with soft pink hues to brighten your skin.
 Think of a natural nail color in a light blush, a medium pink nude, or even a classic mauve to warm up your skin.

 Avoid: Polishes that are too beige or too dark – they can make you look washed out

 Go for sheer nudes in pinkish tints; a sheer taupe can work well for you, too.
 Our Ridge Filler Base works great not only as a base coat, but as a natural nail color on its own in this case.
 Another tip: search for nudes with bluish pink undertones.

 Avoid: Polishes with yellow undertones to prevent a sallow look; polishes that are too pink

 Try milky brown polishes or cinnamon hues to accentuate your red undertones.

 Avoid: Polish with yellow undertones

-Search for the less traditional metallic copper.
+Search for a less traditional metallic: something with copper undertones.
 While copper isn’t the usual beige or pink that falls under our idea of nudes, this is what the beauty industry considers a “new nude”, according to celebrity manicurists.
-In the same vein, consider rich brown hues (like cocoa) or deep mauves.
+In the same vein, consider rich brown hues (like cocoa) or mauves.

 Going the more traditional route?
 Search for a rosy beige.